-All our departments hold Athena SWAN Bronze awards, and Mathematics and Computer Science also holds a Silver award.
+All our departments hold Athena SWAN Bronze awards.

 The CEMPS Athena SWAN Discipline Leads chair each department's working groups, which work towards achieving Athena SWAN Accreditation, as well as addressing other equality, diversity, and inclusivity concerns within their departments.